 The current monitoring plan and associated methodologies are subject to adaptation in light of the purpose of the PMEM and the risks associated with MON 810 cultivation.
 As indicated in the monitoring plan submitted as part of the renewal application EFSA-GMO-RX-MON810 (20.1a), the validity of the monitoring methodologies for the different aspects of the environmental monitoring are continuously evaluated.
-The improvements that were implemented over the years are based on experiences gained from conducting the environmental monitoring of MON 810 cultivation for 19 years in the EU, and from discussions with different stakeholders such as the European Commission, EFSA GMO unit, Member States, independent experts and other biotech industries.
+The improvements that were implemented over the years are based on experiences gained from conducting the environmental monitoring of MON 810 cultivation for 20 years in the EU, and from discussions with different stakeholders such as the European Commission, EFSA GMO unit, Member States, independent experts and other biotech industries.

-This report includes adaptations implemented as from the 2016 maize cultivation season on the previous monitoring plan related to the resistance monitoring in the target pests (Section 3.2).
+This report includes adaptations implemented on the previous monitoring plan (related to the resistance monitoring in the target pests as from the 2016 maize growing season (Section 3.2)).
 In anticipation of new authorisations for other Lepidopteran-protected Bt maize events, Bayer has collaborated with other applicants towards a harmonised approach for environmental monitoring of these different Bt maize events and together developed the harmonised IRM plan (Appendix 6) for case-specific monitoring, which is currently a condition of the MON 810 authorisation in the EU.
+This report includes also adaptations implemented on the previous farmer questionnaires as from the 2022 maize growing season (Section 3.1) considering the EFSA recommendations, the experiences gained over the past 16 years of the farmer questionnaires survey and the stage of the MON 810 technology since its commercialisation.

-Taking account of the experiences gained during the past 19 years from the general surveillance of MON 810 cultivation in Europe and the conclusions of the 10 years meta-analysis (Bertho et al., 2020), Bayer proposes future adaptations on the methodologies currently followed in the general surveillance so that these will become proportionate to the currently still not defined risks associated with MON 810 cultivation.
-In addition, it is foreseen that the improvements on the methodologies will be based on the extensive available information, the spirit of Directive 2001/18/EC that states that PMEM should be reviewed based on the gathered information, the Council Decision 2002/811/EC and the 2011 EFSA guidance that indicates results and experience may lead to adjustments in the PMEM.
+Taking account of the experiences gained during the past 20 years from the general surveillance of MON 810 cultivation in Europe and the conclusions of the 10 years meta-analysis (Bertho et al., 2020), Bayer proposes further future adaptations on the current general surveillance methodologies so that these will become proportionate to the existing extensive weight of evidence and the risks associated with MON 810 cultivation.
+We reiterate our proposal to limit the conditions for the general surveillance to literature searches and the farmer complaint systems.
+This is also in line with the spirits of Directive 2001/18/EC, the Council Decision 2002/811/EC and the 2011 EFSA guidance on PMEM of GM plants that advise adaptations in the PMEM in such circumstances.